allennrbc/Software-Tools-Spring-2024/README.md

  The data was extracted from [IPUMS.org](https://cps.ipums.org/cps/) with a timeframe of 2005 - early 2024.

 To determine if the wages paid to retail workers have kept pace with inflation, we also compared wages in retail to their real wage value and purchasing power.
-We did our own analysis of average real wages using Federal Reserve Economic Data on the average wage for retail workers and the consumer price index for the corresponding year and a manual calculation to adjust for inflation.
-The calculation we used was Real Wage in a year = (Nominal Wage in a Year/CPI in a Year)x100
+We did our own analysis of average real wages using Federal Reserve Economic Data on the [average wage for retail workers](https://fred.stlouisfed.org/series/CES4200000003) and the [consumer price index](https://fred.stlouisfed.org/series/CPIAUCSL) for the corresponding year and a manual calculation to adjust for inflation.
+The calculation we used was Real Wage in a year = (Nominal Wage in a Year/CPI in a Year)x100.
+To view the R analysis, please see RealWageMD.Rmd in the repository

 ### Additional Data
 We used additional data provided by the Bureau of Labor Statistics, Federal Reserve Economic Data (FRED), and KFF (an independent provider of health policy research, polling, and journalism) to asses the impact of policies.
 Information on the variables used and results are provided below.
 No manual calculations were used with this data.